8 Remarkable Benefits of Meditation

 Lowers Blood pressure

-Meditation is also beneficial for managing blood pressure levels.
+The benefits of meditation also help managing blood pressure levels.
 A research study suggests that practicing transcendental meditation may be beneficial in decreasing blood pressure.

 It reduced symptoms of anxiety disorders, such as phobias, social anxiety, paranoid thoughts, obsessive-compulsive behaviors and panic attacks.
 Meditation may also help control job-related anxiety in high-pressure work environments.